All Episodes

 I'm very proud to say we stood up against the special interest groups.

-So there you have it.
+So there you have it, Fortitude.

 These are successful people.

-You know, we're told about these people that they don't care what happens, they've got theirs, and nothing, of course, could be further from the truth.
+And nothing, of course, could be further from the truth.

-Now we we have faced unbelievable obstacles, America has, and we've overcome all of them since our founding.
+And we've overcome all of them since our founding.

-One piece was hey, hey, hey, don't overreact.
+One piece was, hey, hey, hey, don't overreact.

 You know, this stuff happens in America all the time.

-And you know, we're we'll we've always triumphed and we always will.
+We've always triumphed, and we always will.

-And I'm I'm looking at both these pieces and I'm wondering, what do they not see that I see?
+And I'm looking at both these pieces and I'm wondering, what do they not see that I see?

 Or how come they are not seeing this as drastically as we all do?